liquibase/liquibase/README.md

 - Easily rollback changes
 - Collaborate with tools you already use

-This repository contains the main source code for Liquibase.
-For more information about the product, see [the main project website](https://www.liquibase.org/).
+This repository contains the main source code for Liquibase Open Source.
+For more information about the product, see [the main project website](https://www.liquibase.com/).

 ## Liquibase Automation and Integrations

-Liquibase Core has built-in support for a variety of databases.
-Databases that are not part of Liquibase Core require extensions that you can download for free.
+Liquibase Open Source has built-in support for a variety of databases.
+Databases that are not part of Liquibase Open Source require extensions that you can download for free.
 For a full list of supported databases, see [Liquibase Database Tutorials](https://docs.liquibase.com/install/tutorials/home.html).

 Liquibase can be integrated with Maven, Ant, Gradle, Spring Boot, and other CI/CD tools.
 For a full list, see [Liquibase Tools & Integrations](https://docs.liquibase.com/tools-integrations/home.html).
 You can use Liquibase GitHub Actions, Liquibase and Jenkins with Spinnaker, and many different [workflows](https://docs.liquibase.com/workflows/home.html).